Shilpa-1304/HackToHire_Indigo/README.md

 A system to provide real-time flight status updates and notifications to passengers.

 **TechStack Used:
-Frontend: HTML, CSS, React.js and bootstarp.
+Frontend: HTML, CSS,JS, React.js and Bootstarp,
-Backend: Java with Spring boot.
+Backend: Java with Spring boot,
-Database: Mongo DB
+Database: MongoDB,
 Notifications: Kafka**

 The project involves a flight status tracking application, featuring both a front-end dashboard and a back-end system for managing and updating flight information.